 Use code TREK100 to claim your free jacket.

 Terms and Conditions

 The FREE Lay Long and Prosper Chicken Jacket is only valid with orders of the New Automatic Chicken Coop Door.
 Use Promo code TREK100.
 There are only 100 available and these will be allocated on a first come, first served basis.
 The colour of the jacket will be randomly selected from Red, Blue and Gold.
 Subject to availability.
 Omlet ltd. reserves the right to withdraw the offer at any point.
 The Free Chicken Jacket will be sent out at the same time as the Auto Door.

-This entry was posted in Promotions on September 6th, 2018 by helenkennedy
+This entry was posted in Offers and promotions on September 6th, 2018 by helenkennedy